 New year, new habits – Try our 31 day Reduce, Reuse, Recycle challenge!

-It’s the 1st of January and today, many people will set resolutions and goals for the year ahead.
+It’s that time of year where many people will be settings resolutions and goals for the year ahead.
 This year, we’re encouraging the people of Derby to change their rubbish (pun intended) habits and reduce, reuse and recycle more than ever.
 To help you all get started, we’re kicking off the year with a 31 day challenge!

 There are no rules to the challenge - you don’t have to do it in order or try all the suggestions.
 Any changes you can make are great!

 Day one: Find your motivation.
 You’re here, reading this article so (we hope) you want to reduce, reuse and recycle in 2022!
 Whether you want to save money, reduce your environmental impact or have another reason, write it down to remind yourself.

 Day two: Make a simple swap!
 If you’ve always had your kitchen bin in the same spot, swap it out for a recycling bin or bag instead and put the kitchen bin in a different place.
 Making little changes like this is one of the easiest ways to create new habits!

 Day three: Do you really need it?
 January sales are underway and there are bargains to be had!
 But, before you head to the tills or the checkout page stop and think – do I really need this?
 Every time we buy a product it creates demand and in turn, more waste.

 Day four: Make a list and check it twice.
 If you’re getting ready to do your food shop, take a list with you and stick to it.
 70% of wasted food comes from our homes is a huge contributor to climate change.
 It costs the average family £700 a year too!
 You can find more food waste reduction info on our website!

 Day five: Chill the fridge out.
 What temperature is your fridge?
 Keeping your fridge at the right temperature will make food last longer and save you money too.
 Head over to the Love Food Hate Waste website to find out more.